yaybu/fuselage/docs/index.rst

 The ``fuselage`` module provides a Python API for declaring and applying configuration to a compute resource such as a Linux server.

+Fuselage is not an imperative system for server management.
+Instead it is a framework for building configuration bundles that can be applied to any system with a python interpreter.

+It does not mandate a transport/execution mechanism.
+A compiled bundle could be transferred to the target system by ssh, https or even flash drive.

 Contents:

 .. toctree::